hapostgres/pg_auto_failover/README.md

 pg_auto_failover supports several Postgres architectures and implements a safe automated failover for your Postgres service.
-It is possible to get started with only two nodes, which will be given the roles of primary and secondary by the monitor.
+It is possible to get started with only two data nodes which will be given the roles of primary and secondary by the monitor.

 ![pg_auto_failover Architecture with 2 nodes](docs/tikz/arch-single-standby.svg?raw=true "pg_auto_failover Architecture with 2 nodes")